The Official Bit – My Author Biography

-I’ve been writing and independently publishing illustrated storybooks with primary school children in Melbourne via classroom workshops since 2006, with fun titles like ‘Have You Ever Seen a Blue Banana?’, ‘Treasure Island’, ‘The Parrot and the Scarecrow’ and ‘Pencil Pandemonium’.
+I’ve been writing and independently publishing illustrated storybooks with primary school children in Melbourne via classroom workshops since 2006, with fun titles like ‘Have You Ever Seen a Blue Banana?’, ‘Treasure Island’, ‘The Parrot and the Scarecrow’, ‘Pencil Pandemonium’ and ‘Freddie The Famous Ferret’.
 I genuinely adore the company of primary school-aged children and find them to be some of the most authentic, engaging and interesting humans on the planet.
 So I’ve decided to channel this passion and dedicate my writing energy to children’s literature – both picture books and upper-middle grade fiction.

-I felt that I had a new story to tell and an original character to share.
+I will write a picture book if I feel that I have a new story to tell and an original character to share.
 The two most important things when it comes to taking on a new writing project, in my opinion.

 Q: Why did you choose to write your picture book in rhyme?